singhaidotnish/myblog/_posts/2018-09-01-psql-commands.markdown

 ## 3. Toggle expand output command: `\x`

 This is an extremely helpful command.
-It toggles the output of from being printed as a table to being printing one record at a time.
+It toggles the output from being printed as a table to being printing one record at a time.
 This might not sound like a big deal, but once you have enough data to wrap your terminal the data becomes almost impossible to understand without turning on the 'Expanded' toggle.

 ```
 postgres=# \x